Kill Zone Trading in Forex: Basics and Strategies

 London Close Kill Zone Time Period: 15:00 GMT to 17:00 GMT in winter (14:00 GMT to 16:00 GMT in summer).

-As the London session concludes, this window typically exhibits less volatility but still offers opportunities for strategic trades.
+As the London session concludes, this window typically exhibits less volatility but still offers conditions for strategic trades.
 Traders might observe retracements or continuations of earlier trends.
 During this period, strategies often revolve around identifying trend exhaustion and preparing for potential reversals as European traders close their positions, influencing pair directions before the close of the American session.

 Practical Considerations for Trading Kill Zones